David-Morris-/JobEasyApplicator/README.md

 ### Common Issues

 1. **ChromeDriver not found**: Ensure Chrome browser is installed
-2. **LinkedIn login fails**: Verify credentials in `appsettings.json`
+2. **LinkedIn login fails**: Verify credentials using the secure credential management:
+   - For development: Check with `dotnet user-secrets list --project Jobs.EasyApply.LinkedIn`
+   - For production: Verify environment variables are set correctly
+   - Ensure both email and password are properly configured and match LinkedIn account
+3. **Credential validation error**: The application will display specific error messages if credentials are missing or invalid format
-3. **No jobs found**: Check search parameters and LinkedIn filters
+4. **No jobs found**: Check search parameters and LinkedIn filters
-4. **Element not found**: LinkedIn may have updated their HTML structure
+5. **Element not found**: LinkedIn may have updated their HTML structure
-5. **Contact form detection issues**: The application may incorrectly pause for manual input on pre-filled forms
+6. **Contact form detection issues**: The application may incorrectly pause for manual input on pre-filled forms

 ### Enhanced Contact Form Detection Issues